webdevkeenan/survey_form/README.md

 # A Survey Form (Working Form)
-If You Submit the into the form I will be emailed the information you provided.
+If You Submit the required information into the form, I will be emailed the information you provided.
 ### Link To Site:
 https://webdevkeenan.github.io/survey_form/